During 1908, the Austrian Empire celebrated the Diamond Jubilee, or 60th Anniversary, of the accession of Emperor Franz Josef I to the throne.

-The designs of the 60th Anniversary stamps are as follows:
+The pictorial designs are as follows.

 The following links feature category-focused affiliated seller listings on various eBay sites worldwide.
 They may enable visitors to shop